A note on the prediction error of principal component regression in high dimensions: Main results

 Corollary \ref{CorOracleRisk} can be improved under additional source conditions (see, e.g., \cite{MR3114700,BM18}).
-Yet, in order to keep this note short, the worst case scenario in Corollary \ref{CorOracleRisk} will serve as a benchmark later on.
+Yet, in order to keep this note short, the worst-case scenario in Corollary \ref{CorOracleRisk} will serve as a benchmark later on.